mobile marketing strategy

 The fastest way to test it is to access your website from your mobile phone and see if it shows as it should.

-To be accurate, check if your website is mobile-friendly by testing it with Chrome Lighthouse (as Google’s Mobile-Friendly Test has been retired on December 1, 2023).
+To be accurate, check if your website is mobile-friendly by testing it with Chrome Lighthouse (as Google’s Mobile-Friendly Test was retired on December 1, 2023).

 Moreover, you can go into more in-depth testing with a Lighthouse audit.
 You can run it through Chrome DevTools by accessing the Audits tab.
 The report offers a detailed audit of Performance, Accessibility, Best Practices, SEO, and Progressive Web Apps.
 Lighthouse also provides improvement suggestions on the issues it identifies.